Customizing an automation rule or web action output email

 How to customize Notify Manager email in bulk provisioning rules

-There are several automation rules in Cayosoft Administrator to provision users in bulk, for example, Text file | Create AD Users, Import SQL Data | Create AD Users, or Import Oracle Data | Create AD Users.
+There are several automation rules in Cayosoft Administrator to provision users in bulk, for example, Text file | Create AD users rule, Import SQL Data | Create AD Users rule, or Import Oracle Data | Create AD Users rule.
 You can customize these rules to notify managers of created users via email, and include employee login information.
 So that the manager can print this email and give it to a new employee on his first day of work.
 There are slightly different scenarios: notify the manager about each created user in a separate email, or notify the manager about all created users in a single email.

-- In Cayosoft Administrator Console open a provisioning rule, for example, Text file | Create AD Users"
+In Cayosoft Administrator Console, open a provisioning rule, for example, Text file | Create AD Users.

-- Expand Notify Manager section
+Expand the Notify Manager section.

-- Set Notify Manager setting to Yes
+Set the Notify Manager setting to Yes.

-- Replace the default text in the Subject field with this one:
+Replace the default text in the Subject field with this one:

-{"New Account Created for $($FoundObject.givenName) $($FoundObject.sn)"} - Replace the default text in the Message field with this one:
+{"New Account Created for $($FoundObject.givenName) $($FoundObject.sn)"} Replace the default text in the Message field with this one:

 {